 Figure 1 Tina’s (Eva Melander) stunned affect.
 Border (Gräns) (2018).
 Directed by Ali Abbasi, cinematography by Nadim Carlsen. ©Meta Spark & Kärnfilm.
 Reproduced with permission.

 Tina’s presentation of imbricated problems of emotional numbness and sexual pain, of sterility and ecstasy—problems at every place where bodies come into being and where they intersect with others—is pivotal for the film’s development of her character’s wilding.
 Throughout most of the film, Tina’s affect is deeply stunned.
 (See fig. 1.)
 Her unsmiling face, slow movement, and delayed responses must be understood as a symptom of her deep dispossession and alienation.
 In Marxist terms, Tina is alienated from her labor, from her body, from others, and from the sensuous world.
 Marx says that under alienated labor, humans are reduced to animals.
-It is meaningful, then, that her workplace uses her as it would a sniffer dog; her extraordinary sense of smell allows her to identify hidden smuggled contraband like plants and alcohol.
+It is meaningful, then, that her workplace uses her as it would a sniffer dog; her extraordinary sense of smell allows her to identify hidden smuggled contraband such as plants and alcohol.
 In the terminal, Tina is a gentle helper, an inverted double of the fighting dogs that her boyfriend keeps and who snarl at her as she enters her own home.
 However, because of her uncanny more-than-human abilities, Tina is seconded from the ferry terminal into a police investigation of a pedophilic kidnapping ring, that relies entirely on her heightened sense of smell.

 Tina is able to smell “what people feel”—she notes shame, guilt, rage, sex—but it is important to note that her powers extend beyond feelings.
 She first finds the evidence of the pedophile ring on a flash drive hidden in a cell phone case, and next, on a digital camera hidden inside a trophy.
 A forensic approach to media would underline the fact that these digital recordings have dematerialized the violence to bodies; what was experienced in the flesh is, at the moment of her sensing it, decontextualized, stored inert in metal, plastic, and silicon.
 Her sense of smell is thus capable of so much more than identifying the residue of shame the storage medium’s handlers leave behind on surfaces.
 She initiates a kind of reverse-engineering of what has been encoded in the physical materiality of a recording.
 Tina’s use of the sense most deeply connected with the neurobiology of memory brings into light the histories of bodies that the cold, logical, and immaterial materialities of digital storage devices conceal (Kirschenbaum).
 Digital recording effaces what is essential to the thing in the world (Malpas).
 Troll sensing retrieves the specificity and thickness of embodied experience and lived history.